-These fields are Guarded by SMMU(S)CR0.SMMUEN and must only be changed when $SMMU(S)CR0.SMMUEN == 0$.
+These fields are Guarded by $SMMU(S)CR0.SMMUEN$ and must only be changed when $SMMU(S)CR0.SMMUEN == 0$.
 A write to these fields when $SMMU(S)CR0.SMMUEN == 1$ is CONSTRAINED UNPREDICTABLE and has one of the following behaviors:

-- The write to the fields is ignored. - The new attribute is applied, taking effect at an UNPREDICTABLE point before the SMMU is later disabled (SMMUEN transitioned 1 to 0).
+- The write to the fields is IGNORED.
+This is the only permitted behavior in SMMUv3.2 and later. - The new attribute is applied, taking effect at an UNPREDICTABLE point before the SMMU is later disabled (SMMUEN transitioned 1 to 0).
+This behavior is permitted only in SMMUv3.1 and earlier.